MirielCH/Maya-the-Bee/README.md

 Shows a link to the dev support server (see below).

 Ignore other dev commands, they are my own test commands and might even mess up something for you.

-# Dev support server
-• If you find bugs, have issues running Navi or something else, feel free to join the dev support server: https://discord.gg/Kz2Vz2K4gy